 I wanted to become a GP to have the continuity that primary care offers- of being able to get to know patients over time not just looking at a snapshot of a problem.
 I feel that it is a great privilege to be part of people’s lives in this way.

-I live in Wantage with my wife and son.
+I live locally with my two boys.
 Outside medicine I am a keen film buff, I enjoy climbing and walking, and have a love of food, modern art and photography.
 I play tennis badly and support QPR (someone has to!).
 I look forward to seeing you inside and outside the practice whether you need a doctor or not.

 I arrived at Church Street in late 2011.
 I’m very happy to be part of a practice with a real family orientated atmosphere and high clinical standards.
 I hail from Scotland, and did my training at Dundee University.
 My hospital jobs mainly in Glasgow where I was based prior to moving to Wantage.